 - Software Engineering Short overview.
 Levels of abstraction: requirements, design, and implementation.
-Complexity in software development: programming in-the-small, in-the-large, and in-the-world. - Semi-formal approaches Interaction diagrams for distributed systems; distributed realisability of sequence diagrams: problems and solutions. - Modelling for Service-Oriented Architectures Models for capturing requirements on distributed applications: the roles distributed components.
+Complexity in software development: programming in-the-small, in-the-large, and in-the-world. - Semi-formal approaches Interaction diagrams for distributed systems; distributed realisability of sequence diagrams: problems and solutions. - Models of Communication-Centric Software Models for capturing requirements on distributed applications: the roles distributed components.
 Conversational protocols and patterns for interactions.
 Choreography of complex services.